tinymce/tinymce-docs/general-configuration-guide/use-tinymce-distraction-free.md

 ---
 layout: default
-title: Use TinyMCE Distraction-free
+title: TinyMCE Inlite mode
-title_nav: Distraction-free mode
+title_nav: Inlite mode
 description: Theme that renders a lightweight UI for inline editing.
 keywords: theme inlite distraction-free
 ---

-The **Distraction-free** theme is responsible for rendering the editor lightweight inline mode.
+The _inlite_ theme is responsible for rendering the editor lightweight inline mode.
 This is an optional more lightweight distraction-free UI for the editor.
 It provides options to quickly insert links, images, and tables into your content.
 For a sample view of this mode, visit the [Distraction-free Editor]({{ site.baseurl }}/demo/editor-dfree/) example page.

 The `inlite` plugin is responsible for rendering the editor lightweight inline mode.
 The current default theme is called [Classic]({{ site.baseurl }}../use-tinymce-classic).
 This is an optional more lightweight distraction-free UI for the editor.